haxtheweb/edtechjoker/draft-outline.md

 ## Homework
 - Read https://dev.to/btopro/understanding-haxschema-the-api-powering-our-editor-2ln6 to understand how HAXSchema can be written to allow your asset to talk to the HAX editor.
-- Project check in 3 is due the Sunday after Thanksgiving
+- Project check in 3 is due the Sunday after Thanksgiving Nov 28th
 - This is a simple status update
-- What your group got done since last check in
+- What your group got done since last check in (so last week + whenever else you work)
-- What insights you gained from the class activity
+- What insights you gained from the class activity to implement
 - What your next steps are?
-- Your design should start taking shape
+- Your design should be taking shape
 - Your logic layer should be starting to come together
 - You should at least take a stab at modifying the haxProperties HAXSchema to map to your element and understand that relationship
+- `TEAMNOTES.md` updated to reflect the above + code to actually back up that your not writing things like "we talked a bunch" as I read these and am not dumb.
+- **7 groups currently lack these in a way that I can review.
+This is not my problem even if it wasted an hour I could have spent with my kids.
+It's your problem as this is 20% of the course grade.**

 # Week 14: Thanksgiving
 - Nothing but tur-key tags

 Nov 28th: check-in 3 due
--
+- What your group got done since last check in (so last week + whenever else you work)
+- What insights you gained from the class activity to implement
+- What your next steps are?
+- Your design should be taking shape
+- Your logic layer should be starting to come together
+- You should at least take a stab at modifying the haxProperties HAXSchema to map to your element and understand that relationship
+- `TEAMNOTES.md` updated to reflect the above + code to actually back up that your not writing things like "we talked a bunch" as I read these and am not dumb.

 ---
 *Below this line is more variable*
 ---